My autistic child won’t sleep

 Helping your little ones wind down

-I got a cheap fibre optic lamp, it is a great sensory item for the kids, it changes colour and is very soft to touch.
+I got a cheap fibre optic lamp, it is a great sensory item for the kids.
+It changes colour and is very soft to touch.
 Great for getting them to calm down just before bed.
+Calming sensory items may be very helpful at bedtime.

 There is lots of evidence that the blue light emitted from televisions, tablets and phones will affect your ability to fall asleep.
 Most advise not using these items for an hour before going to bed.